batselem/DisasterDetection/README.md

 3. Go to http://0.0.0.0:3001/

 ## Acknowledgements
-I'd like to thank reviews and Figure Eight for providing the dataset.
+I'd like to thank reviews from udacity and Figure Eight for providing the dataset.